-The following Edgemont staff members are in the final year of the State-mandated probationary period before tenure may be granted:
+The following Edgemont faculty members are in the final year of the State-mandated probationary period before tenure may be granted:

 The evaluation process in Edgemont is lengthy and comprehensive.
-Each building administrator completes a minimum of three formal observations of each probationary faculty member.
+A minimum of three formal observations of each probationary faculty member is conducted by an administrator.
 These formal observations may be announced or unannounced, and they augment informal observations made by administrators.
-In addition, I will make at least one unannounced visit to each probationary teacher’s classroom/workplace.
+In addition, I will make at least one unannounced visit to each probationary teacher’s classroom/workplace in addition to the three formal, evaluation reports to be written and discussed with the teacher.
 These observations are documented using the NYSUT Teacher Practice Rubric or the Multidimensional Leadership Performance Rubric, a thorough and rigorous set of standards for evaluating a teacher’s or administrator’s performance both inside and outside of the classroom.
-The district and building administrators continue to align their use of this rubric to ensure inter-rater reliability.
+Teachers are also invited to discuss and/or to submit artifacts that demonstrate their work in areas identified in the rubric as part of the evaluation process.
+The district and building administrators continue to train on the use of this rubric to ensure inter-rater reliability.

 Each year and again toward the end of an employee’s probationary period, all reports written by other administrators and all written feedback received about probationary professionals are reviewed.
-I will then make a recommendation about each probationary employee’s ongoing employment to the members of the Board of Education in Executive Session.
-This year, I expect to announce my recommendations concerning tenure appointments at the public Board meeting of April 30, 2019.
+I will then make a recommendation about each probationary employee’s ongoing employment to the members of the Board of Education.
+This year, I expect to announce my recommendations concerning tenure appointments at the public Board meeting of April 21, 2020.